-Inspired by several decades of global engagement with international partners, we propose establishing a set of MIT global innovation nodes that will serve as focal points for MIT's global innovation programs.
+Inspired by several decades of global engagement with international partners, we propose establishing a set of Global Innovation Nodes that will serve as focal points for MIT's global innovation programs.
 By engaging with academics and other key corporate, government, and entrepreneurship stakeholders in key innovation hubs around the world, we will build a stronger community and provide significantly enhanced opportunities to our faculty, students, and partners, as well as our alumni.